 Vue directives are special attributes that provide additional functionality to the DOM elements they are applied to.
 Some commonly used directives in Vue.js are

-• v-html: Render HTML content dynamically.
+: Render HTML content dynamically.v-slot

-• v-slot or #: Define slots in components for content insertion.
+: Define slots in components for content insertion.

 8. What is computed property in Vue.js?

-Computed properties in Vue.js are properties that are derived from the existing data properties and are calculated dynamically.
-Computed properties are defined as functions in the computed option of a component and are cached based on their dependencies.
+option of a component and are cached based on their dependencies.
 They provide a way to perform complex calculations or transformations on data and are reactive, meaning they are automatically updated whenever the dependent data changes.

 9. Explain Vue Router and its usage.